Kim Björkegren

-Lars Kim Björkegren (born 18 December 1981) is a Swedish football manager who was most recently manager of Racing Louisville FC in the U.S. National Women's Soccer League (NWSL).
-He was hired from Cyprus champions Apollon Ladies FC after the 2020–21 European season.
-Björkegren had previously won the Damallsvenskan with Linköpings FC and managed Beijing BG Phoenix F.C. in the Chinese Women's Super League (CWSL).
+Lars Kim Björkegren (born 18 December 1981) is a Swedish football manager who is the head coach of the Ghana women's national team.
+He has previously managed Linköpings FC, where he won the Damallsvenskan, as well as Beijing BG Phoenix F.C. in the Chinese Women's Super League (CWSL), Cyprus champions Apollon Ladies FC, and Racing Louisville FC of the National Women's Soccer League (NWSL).
 Björkegren is the second Swedish manager after Sven-Göran Eriksson to win two domestic titles in two different countries.

 Managing career

 Björkegren started his managing career in his hometown of Linköping, where he managed the Karle IF's men's team in Sweden's fourth tier.
 After climbing the ladder with men's teams such as Kisa BK and IK Gauthiod, Björkegren began to manage women's football after accepting a role as manager for Hovås/Billdal in 2016.

-IK Gauthiod, 2015

 Björkegren went to IK Gauthiod for a role in the youth team of Tyresö FF, where he was meant to take over the senior team after Tony Gustavsson's departure.
 But when the club folded, Björkegren moved to Grästorp and IK Gauthiod.
 The spell in Gauthiod was successful for Björkegren, who led his team to a fifth-place finish in the Swedish division 2.
 The team also qualified for the Svenska Cupen by winning the DM final against IFK Tidaholm with 3–1.
 After one season with IK Gauthiod, Björkegren decided to leave and pursue an opportunity to manage a team at a higher level.